-- Wat Chedi Luang — This brick and stucco temple is still the tallest structure in old town Chiang Mai.
-It once housed the Emerald Buddha, now at the Bangkok Grand Palace.
+- Wat Chedi Luang — This brick and stucco temple is still the tallest structure in the old town of Chiang Mai.
+It once housed the Emerald Buddha, but now at the Bangkok Grand Palace.

 - Wat Phra Singh — This gorgeous complex includes a couple of gold stupas and classic Lanna-style architecture.

 - Wat Chiang Man — One of the oldest temples in the region, built in the 13th century by one of the city’s founders and first Lanna King.

 Here is an article with more information about some of the temples in and around Chiang Mai, and I promise you, they were worth seeing!